PetervanLunteren/EcoAssist/errors.md

-*-- This document is work in progress --*

 Below you can find some common error messages and their potential solutions.
 If you can't figure it out yourself, raise an error in this repository or [email me](mailto:petervanlunteren@hotmail.com) the logfiles, a detailed explenation of what's going on and a way to recreate the error.

 ## How to run EcoAssist in debug mode?